-Despite its lack of notes, this recipe has been made before–my husband made it about a year and a half ago when I was taking a break from this project and he had some old bananas to use up.
+Despite its lack of notes, this recipe has been made before–Adam made it about a year and a half ago (but didn’t take pictures) when I was taking a break from this project and he had some old bananas to use up.

 Ingredients.
 Don’t mind the very dark bananas–they’ll still work well for banana bread.
 No plain yogurt, so a peach Greek yogurt will have to do.
 No pecans (despite the title of the recipe), so we’ll go with walnuts instead (and the addition of the cinnamon and cloves as notes in the “Tips”, even though they’re not pictured here).